DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 backend editors.

 You might think "I know what plugins, within TYPO3, are".
-Maybe that's true, maybe you still will learn something new.
+Maybe that's true, maybe you will still learn something new.

-This Blog post will first explain what TYPO3 plugins are.
-But he will also explain how to define site specific plugins for existing installed 3rd Party extensions, and why this might be useful.
+This blog post will first explain what TYPO3 plugins are.
+But it will also explain how to define site specific plugins for existing installed 3rd party extensions, and why this might be useful.

-This will only cover Extbase plugins, as most Extensions only provide Extbase nowadays.
+This will only cover Extbase plugins, as most extensions only provide Extbase nowadays.
 But it also works, partly, for pibase extensions.
 The basic idea dates back to 2018, when I first started to work on this.
 We now make use of this concept within an actual project, so this covers not only abstract concepts, but real world examples.

-Target Audience
+Target audience
 ---------------

-This Blog post requires some TYPO3 knowledge in order to understand everything.
-This post targets Integrators and developers, who already know how to write and use TypoScript, TSconfig, Fluid and TCA configuration.
+This blog post requires some TYPO3 knowledge in order to understand everything.
+This post targets integrators and developers, who already know how to write and use TypoScript, TSconfig, Fluid and TCA configuration.
 You should also know what :ref:`FlexForms <t3coreapi:t3ds>` are.

-Also the official TYPO3 documentation section :ref:`t3fsc:adding-your-own-content-elements` is required in order to follow this Blog post.
+Also the official TYPO3 documentation section :ref:`t3fsc:adding-your-own-content-elements` is required in order to follow this blog post.
 This post will provide a complete example, but will not explain every taken step in order to create the new content element.
-Instead we will focus on the Plugin becoming a regular content element.
+Instead we will focus on the plugin becoming a regular content element.

 What is a TYPO3 plugin?
 -----------------------

-To understand the whole Blog post, one needs to understand the basics of plugins within TYPO3.
+To understand the whole blog post, one needs to understand the basics of plugins within TYPO3.

 TYPO3 itself is nothing then a collection of so called "Extensions".
-An Extension is something that extends TYPO3 in any way.
-This can either be done by providing Plugins and custom PHP code, or by providing CSS, JS, Fluid Templates, Hooks, or anything else.
-Within this post, we will only cover a specific aspect of Plugins.
+An extension is something that extends TYPO3 in any way.
+This can either be done by providing plugins and custom PHP code, or by providing CSS, JS, Fluid Templates, Hooks, or anything else.
+Within this post, we will only cover a specific aspect of plugins.

 Plugins are a way to integrate custom PHP logic into TYPO3 for frontend websites.
 An editor is able to insert a new content element of type "Insert Plugin", where he can select the specific plugin.
 This plugin can be something like "List news" or "List events".
-A plugin can also be an search form or search result or some other kind of form.
+A plugin can also be a search form or search result or some other kind of form.
 In the end, a plugin can be anything.

 Most extensions provide plugins out of the box.
 Most likely you will have a single